 Canada Pension Plan (CPP) Disability Benefits

 Covers disability benefits for eligible workers from the time of disability until retirement when the regular CPP pension starts.
-To quality, you need to have met certain conditions and will need to prove that your disability is both “severe and prolonged”, leaving you unable to work on a regular basis.
+To quality, you need to have met certain conditions and will need to prove that your disability is both “severe and prolonged,” leaving you unable to work on a regular basis.
 Benefits may also be available to dependent children.

 If your balance and dizziness issues impede your ability to walk to and from a car, you may be eligible for a disability parking permit.
 Find links to issuers of permits in your province or territory.